 How can I get involved at SHU?

 Every student is encouraged to participate in all Clubs/Organizations, Greek Life, Intramurals, Club Sports, D-1 Athletics, and activities on campus.
-Be sure to check the SHU News & Events on the homepage for 'Today's Events' as well as the Student Activities Calendar on the Getting Involved page; there are many activities, sporting events and club meetings that you can attend.
+Be sure to check your SHU email on a daily basis!
+You'll receive an email every Monday called "This Week @ SHU" where all events for the week will be listed; there are many activities, sporting events and club meetings that you can attend.
 If you have any questions, please contact Amy Ricci, Director of Student Activities, firstname.lastname@example.org.

 What clubs/organizations are offered to commuters?

 All of the clubs/organizations that are offered through the Student Life/Student Activities Office are offered to all full-time undergraduate students, regardless of whether they are a commuter or resident student.
 We encourage all students to get involved in a club, fraternity/sorority, club sport, intramural team, etc.

 Commuters are welcome to eat in all of our facilities: 63's/Mahogany Room & Outtakes in the Main Academic Building, Linda's in the McMahon Student Commons, Holy Grounds Cafe in Christian Witness Commons, the Library Cafe and Walnut Beach Creamery in Roncalli Hall.
 Commuter students are encouraged to purchase a Commuter Meal Plan or Dining Dollars through Chartwells Food Services.
 When you use Dining Dollars, you save money on every item.
 You can always add money to your SHU ID card (cash or credit) by going to the PHIL machine located in the hallway across from the Student Union.

 Yes, the computer lab is open to all students.
 It can be used for research, to type papers, print papers or to check e-mail.